Aqua View Top 10

 We’ve partnered with Dive Friends Bonaire and offer a 10% off Dive packages.
 They have many locations around the island, which many of our guests appreciate, and their Yellow Submarine shop is located next to Aqua View.

 Go to Lac Bay to either watch the windsurfers or go windsurfing yourself!
-There’s several places you can rent equipment, have lunch, or get a massage.
+Hang out with the pros at The Frans Paradise where you can rent equipment or take a lesson with #theIslandBoyz There’s several places where you can have lunch, drinks, or get a soothing massage.

 3. Visit the National Park